-Exploring different ways to find inspiration for song ideas will open up numerous creative possibilities for successful songwriting.
+Exploring different ways to find song writing inspiration for song ideas will open up numerous creative possibilities for successful songwriting.

-How do you write a song for beginners?
+How do you write a song for beginners or the first time?

 #1 Start with a melody

-Starting with a melody can be a great way to inspire song ideas as there are many different ways you can explore melodies.
+If you want to know how to write a song for the first time then everything starts off with a melody.
+This can be a great way to inspire song ideas as there are many different ways you can explore melodies.
 It has been suggested that testing out pentatonic melodies- using 5 notes from an octave- can spur on new song ideas.

 For example, you can take the notes C-D-E-G-A and experiment with their order, tempo and add any embellishments that will accelerate the songwriting process.

 Alternatively, you can take one of your favourite artist’s melodies and experiment singing it in a different key, different tempo, applying different points of emphasis or with a contrasting dynamic.